simmiw/react-practice/README.md

-# Javascript-Practice
+# React-Practice
-This repository has Javascript & React practice exercises.
+This repository has React practice exercises.